WillAdams/gcodepreview/README.md

  Possible future improvements:

-  - Support for curves along the 3rd dimension --- this will require measuring the difference between the current Z-position and the specified ending Z-axis depth and apportioning it out over the course of the movement along the arc
   - G-code: support for G2/G3 arcs and circles
   - G-code: import external tool libraries and feeds and speeds from JSON or CSV files ---
   - support for additional tooling shapes such as roundover tooling